 Community development principles can be implemented in different forms.
 Therefore, the money I allocated in Honduras would be used to install eco-efficient cooking stoves.

 In Honduras, most rural villagers are forced to cook over open fires.
 As a result, this is very hazardous for their health and it is environmentally unsustainable.
 Additionally, the cost to install a more efficient wood burning stove in each home is only about $30 USD.

 After installation the amount of wood required to operate the stove is reduced by 70%.
 As a result, this will significantly lower carbon emissions and also relieve the strain on the forest because less trees are needed for fuel.

 Furthermore, the efficiency of the stove is also much higher which produces a multitude of additional benefits that fit the community development definition.

 Most essentially, the stove includes an efficient chimney which funnels the smoke out of the cooking area.
-As a result, the health benefits are immense and this will significantly reduce the respiratory problems the villagers have faced their entire lives.
+As a result, the health benefits are immense because it will significantly reduce respiratory problems.

 Additional Types of Community Development

-I provided supplemental funding for different approaches to community development such as hygiene instruction and scholarship programs.
+I provided supplemental funding for different approaches to community development.
+These approaches included methods such as basic hygiene instruction and scholarship programs.

-This included implementation of basic hygiene programs in the local community.
-Plus, scholarship programs enabled students to attend secondary schools that were not available in their localities.
+As a result, we introduced basic hygiene programs in the local communities.
+Additionally, scholarship programs enabled students to attend secondary schools that were not available in their localities.
 These projects were very significant and they were all successfully completed.